Cambodia travel guide

 Safety and security

 Political tensions remain high following the dissolution of the opposition Cambodia National Rescue Party (CNRP) on 16 November 2017.
 This followed the arrest of the CNRP leader Kem Sokha on 3 September 2017.
 Political disputes could trigger violent protests.
 Avoid large gatherings, demonstrations and political meetings and avoid expressing strong opinions on Cambodian politics or culture.

 During 2016, legal action was taken against the leaders of the CNRP.
 Several party members and activists were jailed and on 7 July 2016 Dr Kem Ley, a prominent political commentator, was shot dead.

-A general election will take place in July 2018.
+A general election will take place on 29 July 2018.
 It’s possible that political tensions will increase in the run-up to this election.

 Although most visits are trouble-free, the British Embassy continues to receive crime reports from British nationals.
 Most of these are bag snatchings, often by thieves riding past on motorbikes.
 Bag straps have been cut and bags snatched from those on foot and passengers on moving tuk-tuks and motorbikes, often causing injury.
 Hotspots for petty crime include the riverfront and BKK areas of Phnom Penh, and the beaches and tourist areas of Sihanoukville and nearby islands.